 So whilst horse racing continued on its long-established path, unicorn racing developed its own unique niche.
 Unicorn racing was much like horse racing, the only difference being that there were more injuries to jockeys who often had to spend as much time with their ass in the air off the unicorn as they did on it.
 In fact, the Unicorn thrust (as it came to be known) gradually became a central feature of unicorn racing tactics and length of unicorn horn became as key a characteristic of a champion unicorn as speed!!

 Ahh, now a crocadillo was one of Earth’s first attempts at using inter-species cloning in the ‘specialist’ pet industry.
-By the end of the 22nd Century crocodiles had become quite popular as pets in certain parts of the World.
+By the second or third decade of the 22nd Century, crocodiles had become quite popular as pets in certain parts of the World.
 This was in large part due to a highly successful airplay programme called Crocodile Challenge.